praveenparimi1/praveenparimi1/README.md

 <!--
 **praveenparimi1/praveenparimi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hi!
+I’m Praveen Parimi, a Principal Business Analyst with 21+ years of experience in Business Analysis, Process Optimization, and Enterprise Transformation across Insurance, Finance, and Telecommunications.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on improving business process workflows and exploring AI/ML-driven process-mining projects.
+I’m also experimenting with decentralized solutions and Web3 concepts.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about Blockchain for business applications, advanced analytics, and smart contract design.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source projects related to process automation, analytics, and enterprise workflow optimization.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with keeping up-to-date on emerging tools for business analysis, automation, and predictive analytics.
-- 💬 Ask me about ...
+- 💬 Ask me about business analysis, process optimization, Agile delivery, insurance domain projects, and digital transformation strategies.
-- 📫 How to reach me: ...
+- 📫 How to reach me: praveenba3@gmail.com | LinkedIn: [linkedin.com/in/praveenparimi](https://www.linkedin.com/in/praveenparimi)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- ⚡ Fun fact: I’m passionate about exploring new tech trends like NFTs, Web3, and decentralized business models, alongside mentoring junior analysts and UX designers.